 Rosaviatsiya has approved the operation of Mi-171A2 helicopters from airfields and landing sites at altitudes up to 5,000 meters above sea level.
 They have already been tested at temperatures from -50°C to +50°C and can easily cope with their tasks.

 During additional certification tests, the machine performed several dozen flights in the mountainous regions of Kabardino-Balkaria and the foothills of Elbrus.
 At the same time, the load on the aircraft was gradually increased, bringing the take-off weight to the maximum permissible 13 tons.
-Flights with all load options proceeded normally.
+All load options flights were normal.
 At the high-altitude site, the Mi-171A2 also underwent tests with the simulation of emergency situations: the helicopter showed the safety of landing and take-off when simulating the failure of one engine.

 The helicopter carries up to twenty passengers, or a flight crew and cargo.
-It can carry up to five tons on an external sling, up to four tons in the cabin, and its maximum take-off weight is thirteen tons.
+On an external sling, it picks up to five tons, in the cabin - up to four tons, in general, its maximum take-off weight is thirteen tons.
 The flight altitude varies from 4 to 6 thousand meters.